 Many types of genes hold some relevance to whether or not you will develop acne at any point of your life.
 Basically, your genes can regulate your skin’s sensitivity and its proneness to infection.
 If your body becomes easily inflamed, particularly, by the bacteria P. Acnes, then that is likely to be caused by your genetic makeup.
 Moreover, if your complexion is rich in sebum, that may be the result of a genetic sensitivity to androgen hormones.
 Essentially, possessing a concrete combination of genes can increase the probability that at some point in your life you may have to invest some time and effort into healing your skin due to acne.

 This may sound dooming but there are certainly things you can do to decrease the effect of your hereditary buildup onto your appearance.
 Altering your lifestyle to benefit your health can do wonders for your skin.
-Eat healthier, exercise more, cleanse your complexion thoroughly and do so on a daily basis.
+Eat healthier, exercise more, cleanse your complexion thoroughly2 and do so on a daily basis.
 Surprisingly, caffeine can diminish the androgen-caused effect on your skin’s inflammation rate.
 Green tea, in particular, is an excellent fighter against irritation and infection.
 You can either drink it or apply it as an ointment.

-One experiment investigated the similarities in the skin conditions of 40 pairs of twins.
+One experiment investigated3 the similarities in the skin conditions of 40 pairs of twins.
 It turned out that the skin of fraternal twins produced sebum at differing rates.
 The seriousness of their condition also differed significantly.
 In regards to the identical twins, their sebaceous glands produced sebum at a remarkably similar rate.
 However, the extent to which they were affected by acne differed.
 This study served to show that while the exact severity of acne is not controlled by genes, the rate of oil production is.

-The largest of these experiments examined 1557 pairs of twins, determining that more than 80 percent of them could potentially develop acne because of their genetic makeup.
+The largest of these experiments examined5 1557 pairs of twins, determining that more than 80 percent of them could potentially develop acne because of their genetic makeup.
 The rest were at risk based on their lifestyle.

 Nevertheless, previous experiments on the same topic have sometimes turned out to bring different results to the table.
 Such studies often pinpoint patients’ diets as the culprit, while others specifically focus on their sugar intake.
-More than that, another scientific study discovered the possibility that one’s geographical location could be to blame.
+More than that, another scientific study discovered6 the possibility that one’s geographical location could be to blame.
 The results were astounding.
-It turned out that people from less developed countries had much lower acne rates.
+It turned out that people from less-developed countries had much lower acne rates.
 For instance, members of rural, tribal communities appeared to not suffer from acne at all.
 In fact, those who migrated from poorer locations to the Western world often seemed to begin developing acne after the move.